wacncontent/CustomizeTool/addCommentOutput/includes/virtual-machines-common-manage-availability.md

 * [Combine the Load Balancer with availability sets]

- ###  ###<a   name="configure-multiple-virtual-machines-in-an-availability-set-for-redundancy"></a>  Configure multiple virtual machines in an availability set for redundancy
+###  <a name="configure-multiple-virtual-machines-in-an-availability-set-for-redundancy"></a>  Configure multiple virtual machines in an availability set for redundancy
 To provide redundancy to your application, we recommend that you group two or more virtual machines in an availability set.
 This configuration ensures that during either a planned or unplanned maintenance event, at least one virtual machine will be available and meet the 99.95% Azure SLA.
-For more information, see the [SLA for Virtual Machines](https://azure.microsoft.com/support/legal/sla/virtual-machines/).
+For more information, see the [SLA for Virtual Machines](/support/sla/virtual-machines/).

 > [AZURE.IMPORTANT] Avoid leaving a single instance virtual machine in an availability set by itself.
 Virtual machines in this configuration do not qualify for a SLA guarantee and will face downtime during Azure planned maintenance events.